jjsauma/NLP/README.md

 All code was tested and run on Google Collab.

+If you are taking the NLP journey, please explore the notebooks in order, which is specified by the number on the name.

 The only thing missing is the source text files, which are not included because they belong to Grupo Expansion.